 - Make a list of all your medications, including over-the-counter drugs and vitamins or supplements.

-Because time with your doctor is limited, writing down a list of questions will help you make the most of your appointment.
+Writing down a list of questions ahead of time can help you remember your biggest concerns and allow you to make the most of your appointment.
 If you're seeing your doctor regarding concerns about vascular dementia, some questions to ask include:

 - Do you think I have memory problems?